Skip to content

 Worn spark plugs.
 This is the single most common misfire cause.
 Spark plugs have a finite lifespan.
 Standard copper plugs last about 30,000 km.
 Platinum plugs last 60,000-80,000 km.
 Iridium plugs last 80,000-120,000 km.
 As the electrode wears, the gap widens, the spark weakens, and eventually the plug cannot reliably ignite the mixture.
 Replacing spark plugs on schedule prevents the majority of misfire codes.
 Failed ignition coil.
 Each cylinder (on modern coil-on-plug systems) has its own ignition coil.
 Coils fail from heat cycling and age, typically after 80,000-150,000 km.
 A failed coil produces no spark at all, causing a constant misfire on that cylinder.
 The swap test is the fastest diagnosis: move the suspected coil to a different cylinder and see if the misfire code follows it.
 Faulty fuel injector.
 A clogged, leaking, or electrically failed injector causes either too much or too little fuel in that cylinder.
 Clogged injectors underdeliver fuel (lean misfire).
 Leaking injectors overdrive fuel (rich misfire, often with fuel smell).
 Professional ultrasonic cleaning resolves many clogged injectors without replacement.
 Vacuum leak.
 Air entering the intake manifold through a cracked hose, torn gasket, or broken PCV valve creates a lean condition that causes misfires, especially at idle.
 Vacuum leaks tend to affect the cylinders closest to the leak point, so the cylinder-specific code can help locate the leak.
 Low fuel pressure.
 A weak fuel pump, clogged fuel filter, or failing fuel pressure regulator starves all cylinders of fuel.
 This triggers P0300 (random misfires) rather than a single-cylinder code, because all cylinders are equally affected.
 Low compression.
 Worn piston rings, burned valves, or a blown head gasket reduce compression in the affected cylinder.
 Without adequate compression, the fuel-air mixture cannot ignite properly.
 Compression problems cause consistent, cylinder-specific misfire codes that do not respond to ignition or fuel system repairs.
 A compression test confirms this, but it is the least common misfire cause and usually occurs on high-mileage engines.
 Bad MAF sensor or oxygen sensor.
 These sensors control the fuel mixture.
 A faulty MAF underreads air (causing lean misfires), while a stuck oxygen sensor can cause the ECU to miscalculate fuel delivery.
 These typically trigger P0300 alongside fuel trim codes like P0171 or P0172.

-How to diagnose a misfire
+How do you diagnose a misfire?

 Step 1: Identify the pattern.
 Is it P0300 (random) or a specific cylinder?
 Random = shared cause.
 Specific cylinder = component on that cylinder.
 If multiple specific cylinders are listed (P0301 + P0304, for example), check if those cylinders share a coil pack, fuel rail, or intake runner.
 Step 2: For single-cylinder misfires, do the swap test.
 This is the most effective DIY diagnostic.
 Swap the ignition coil from the misfiring cylinder with one from a cylinder that is not misfiring.
 Clear codes and drive.
 If the misfire code follows the coil to the new cylinder, the coil is bad.
 If it stays in the original cylinder, the coil is fine and the problem is the spark plug or injector.